LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sacrificial-lamb.md

 To my real self,

-That’s I create a Multiverse,
+That’s why I create a Multiverse,

 So you can come and save me.